Written by the Outwitly Team

 8 Influential Women in Tech and Design to Follow Today

 Narrowing this list down to only eight women who inspire us was challenging!
-However, we are thrilled to share these eight incredible leaders and change-makers in the technology and design space.
-From industries like UX, CX, fintech, coding, product management and design strategy, this list has no shortage of women whose accomplishments will make your jaw drop.
+However, we are thrilled to share the profiles of these incredible leaders and changemakers in the technology and design space.
+This list focuses on women from diverse industries, including UX, CX, fintech, coding, product management and design strategy, and it has no shortage of women whose accomplishments will make your jaw drop.

-Fair warning – the summaries we’ve put together provide a solid understanding of how incredible these folks are, but we couldn’t include all of their accomplishments even if we tried.
-We’ve made sure to link their websites and social media accounts so you can dig deeper!
+Fair warning: while the summaries we’ve put together provide a solid understanding of how incredible these folks are, we couldn’t include all of their accomplishments, even if we tried.
+(You’d be reading this post for days.)
+But never fear — we’ve made sure to link their websites and social media accounts so you can dig deeper!

 Odunayo Eweniyi